 Seasoned Ritz Bits Crackers

 Flavorful snack mixes don’t get any easier than Nana’s super simple seasoned Ritz bits crackers.
-Cheesy crackers coated in a delicious ranch mix.
-They are perfect for parties, tailgates, road trips and more!
+They are cheesy crackers coated in a delicious ranch mix.
+These ranch Ritz Bits are perfect for parties, tailgates, road trips and more!

-If you are looking for a super simple make ahead snack, these season Ritz bits crackers are just the thing.
+If you are looking for a super simple make ahead snack, these seasoned Ritz bits crackers are just the thing.
 They pack a big flavor punch and don’t even require the oven.

 This easy recipe comes from my mother-in-law.
 She makes the ranch coated sandwich crackers for lots of events.